 This is my first recipe in the Fish category.
-And I started with the king of Azerbaijani fish recipes – fish stuffed with walnuts.
+And I started with the king of Azerbaijani fish recipes – baked fish stuffed with walnuts.
 On joyful occasions such as the celebration of Spring Holiday – Novruz, the Azerbaijani table overflows with food.
-But there is always room for fish stuffed with Levengi, a traditional walnut filling originating from the beautiful city of Lenkeran in the southeast of the country.
+But there is always room for baked fish Levengi, a traditional walnut filling originating from the beautiful city of Lenkeran in the southeast of the country.

 The best fish to stuff is KUTUM, also known as Caspian White Fish or Caspian Roach.
 Yes, finding kutum in Azerbaijan is not a problem.
 How about elsewhere, where there is no Caspian sea:) I was wondering too, until I discovered white fish in a nearby Persian grocery store.
 I don’t know where the raise this fish here but boy, is the taste delicious!
 It’s almost the same as Kutum we eat in Azerbaijan.
 I checked some Russian food stores and it sells there too.
 Check your area for this type ethnic or fish markets that may carry them as well.